autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 ![GET projects](../../assets/images/getprojectsfilter.gif)
 ![GET projects](../assets/images/getprojectsfilter.gif)

-For simplicity you can just copy and paste the query below if needed (replacing with your project name and hub id) ;)
+For simplicity, you can just copy and paste the query below if needed (replacing it with your project name and hub id) ;)

 ```js
 # Task 2 – Pick Projects